gymbeijing/pegasus/README.md

-Below is the original README.md file from google-research.
 To run the model on our CMUMine dataset, you need to put our tfrecord dataset under /path/to/your/dataset, and then change the path in public_params.py as follows:
 ```
 "tfrecord:/path/to/your/dataset",
 e.g. "tfrecord:/home/ubuntu/IP/pegasus/pegasus/data/testdata/train_10k.tfrecords",